How To Crowdfund A Business

 This kind of trial and error is how people normally learn, but this is simply not possible with equity crowdfunding.
 Companies that experience equity crowdfunding failure do not get a second chance.
 In the years I’ve been observing the market, I have never seen a company try equity crowdfunding, fail, and later launch again and raise money successfully.
 You don’t get a practice run, when learning how to crowdfund.
 You have to get it right, first time.

-That is why I put this guide together.
 It’s important to understand all of the steps prior to starting, because there’s not really any way to get hands-on practice with it.
 Offers take months to execute, and you only get one shot.
 Yes, you will inevitably learn how to crowdfund as you go, but it still pays to begin with the best possible preparation.
 Read on…

 1. Set Your Objectives